rarible/sdk/README.md

 } = await sdk.order.bid({ itemId })

 /*
-  Get value of native token that will be converted if you use wrapped token (Wrapped Ether for Ethereum, wXTZ for Tezos and etc.) to place a bid
+  Get the value of the native token that will be converted if you use a wrapped token (Wrapped Ether for Ethereum, wXTZ for Tezos, etc.) to place a bid
   Example of returned values, when passed wrapped token contract:
-  1. Returns "undefined" if you have sufficient funds for make a bid
+  1. Returns "undefined" if you have sufficient funds to make a bid
   2. Returns if needed to convert funds to wrapped token (ex.
 Wrapped Ether).
-  Value will be converted automatically after invoke "submit" function.
+  The value will be converted automatically after invoking the "submit" function.
 Convertable value also includes origin fees {
     type: "convertable",
     currency: { '@type': 'ETH' },